damozhang/awesome-ios-star/README.md

 - [ViperC](https://github.com/abdullahselek/ViperC) [:star: 79] - Xcode template for VIPER Architecture for both Objective-C and Swift.
 - [XcodeCodeSnippets](https://github.com/ismetanin/XcodeCodeSnippets) [:star: 33] - A set of code snippets for iOS development, includes code and comments snippets.
 - [Xcode Keymap for Visual Studio Code](https://marketplace.visualstudio.com/items?itemName=stevemoser.xcode-keybindings) - This extension ports popular Xcode keyboard shortcuts to Visual Studio Code.
-- ~~[Xcode Template Manager](https://github.com/Camji55/xtm) - Xcode Template Manager is a Swift command line tool that helps you manage your Xcode project templates.~~
+- [Xcode Template Manager](https://github.com/Camji55/xtm) - Xcode Template Manager is a Swift command line tool that helps you manage your Xcode project templates.
-- [VIPER Module Template](https://github.com/EvsenevDev/VIPERModuleTemplate) [:star: 17] - Xcode Template of VIPER Module which generates all layers of VIPER.
+- [VIPER Module Template](https://github.com/EvsenevDev/VIPERModuleTemplate) - Xcode Template of VIPER Module which generates all layers of VIPER.
-- [Xcode Developer Disk Images](https://github.com/haikieu/xcode-developer-disk-image-all-platforms) [:star: 253] - Xcode Developer Disk Images is needed when you want to put your build to the device, however sometimes your Xcode is not updated with the latest Disk Images, you could find them here for convenience.
+- [Xcode Developer Disk Images](https://github.com/haikieu/xcode-developer-disk-image-all-platforms) - Xcode Developer Disk Images is needed when you want to put your build to the device, however sometimes your Xcode is not updated with the latest Disk Images, you could find them here for convenience.

 ## Reference
-- [Swift Cheat Sheet](https://github.com/iwasrobbed/Swift-CheatSheet) [:star: 957] - A quick reference cheat sheet for common, high level topics in Swift.
+- [Swift Cheat Sheet](https://github.com/iwasrobbed/Swift-CheatSheet) - A quick reference cheat sheet for common, high level topics in Swift.
-- [Objective-C Cheat Sheet](https://github.com/iwasrobbed/Objective-C-CheatSheet) [:star: 1286] - A quick reference cheat sheet for common, high level topics in Objective-C.
+- [Objective-C Cheat Sheet](https://github.com/iwasrobbed/Objective-C-CheatSheet) - A quick reference cheat sheet for common, high level topics in Objective-C.
-- [SwiftSnippets](https://github.com/onmyway133/SwiftSnippets) [:star: 156] - A collection of Swift snippets to be used in Xcode.
+- [SwiftSnippets](https://github.com/onmyway133/SwiftSnippets) - A collection of Swift snippets to be used in Xcode.
-- [App Store Checklist](https://github.com/whitef0x0/app-store-checklist) [:star: 32] - A checklist of what to look for before submitting your app to the App Store.
+- [App Store Checklist](https://github.com/whitef0x0/app-store-checklist) - A checklist of what to look for before submitting your app to the App Store.
-- [whats-new-in-swift-4](https://github.com/ole/whats-new-in-swift-4) [:star: 1849] - An Xcode playground showcasing the new features in Swift 4.0.
+- [whats-new-in-swift-4](https://github.com/ole/whats-new-in-swift-4) - An Xcode playground showcasing the new features in Swift 4.0.
 - [WWDC-Recap](https://erenkabakci.github.io/WWDC-Recap/) - A collection of session summaries in markdown format, from WWDC 19 & 17.
 - [Awesome-ios](https://kandi.openweaver.com/swift/vsouza/awesome-ios) - A curated list of awesome iOS ecosystem.

 ## Style Guides
-- [NY Times - Objective C Style Guide](https://github.com/NYTimes/objective-c-style-guide) [:star: 5784] - The Objective-C Style Guide used by The New York Times.
+- [NY Times - Objective C Style Guide](https://github.com/NYTimes/objective-c-style-guide) - The Objective-C Style Guide used by The New York Times.
-- [raywenderlich Style Guide](https://github.com/raywenderlich/objective-c-style-guide) [:star: 3099] - A style guide that outlines the coding conventions for raywenderlich.com.
+- [raywenderlich Style Guide](https://github.com/raywenderlich/objective-c-style-guide) - A style guide that outlines the coding conventions for raywenderlich.com.
-- [GitHub Objective-C Style Guide](https://github.com/github/objective-c-style-guide) [:star: 1684] - Style guide & coding conventions for Objective-C projects.
+- [GitHub Objective-C Style Guide](https://github.com/github/objective-c-style-guide) - Style guide & coding conventions for Objective-C projects.
 - [Objective-C Coding Convention and Best Practices](https://gist.github.com/soffes/812796) - Gist with coding conventions.
-- [Swift Style Guide by @raywenderlich](https://github.com/raywenderlich/swift-style-guide) [:star: 12473] - The official Swift style guide for raywenderlich.com.
+- [Swift Style Guide by @raywenderlich](https://github.com/raywenderlich/swift-style-guide) - The official Swift style guide for raywenderlich.com.
-- [Spotify Objective-C Coding Style](https://github.com/spotify/ios-style) [:star: 239] - Guidelines for iOS development in use at Spotify.
+- [Spotify Objective-C Coding Style](https://github.com/spotify/ios-style) - Guidelines for iOS development in use at Spotify.
-- [GitHub - Style guide & coding conventions for Swift projects](https://github.com/github/swift-style-guide) [:star: 4750] - A guide to our Swift style and conventions by @github.
+- [GitHub - Style guide & coding conventions for Swift projects](https://github.com/github/swift-style-guide) - A guide to our Swift style and conventions by @github.
 - [Futurice iOS Good Practices](https://github.com/futurice/ios-good-practices) - iOS starting guide and good practices suggestions by [@futurice](https://github.com/futurice).
-- [SlideShare Swift Style Guide](https://github.com/SlideShareInc/swift-style-guide/blob/master/swift_style_guide.md) [:star: 95] - SlideShare Swift Style Guide we are using for our upcoming iOS 8 only app written in Swift.
+- [SlideShare Swift Style Guide](https://github.com/SlideShareInc/swift-style-guide/blob/master/swift_style_guide.md) - SlideShare Swift Style Guide we are using for our upcoming iOS 8 only app written in Swift.
-- [Prolific Interactive Style Guide](https://github.com/prolificinteractive/swift-style-guide) [:star: 171] - A style guide for Swift.
+- [Prolific Interactive Style Guide](https://github.com/prolificinteractive/swift-style-guide) - A style guide for Swift.
-- [Swift Style Guide by LinkedIn](https://github.com/linkedin/swift-style-guide) [:star: 1376] - LinkedIn's Official Swift Style Guide.
+- [Swift Style Guide by LinkedIn](https://github.com/linkedin/swift-style-guide) - LinkedIn's Official Swift Style Guide.

 ## Good Websites